solo-system/solo-system.github.io/about.md

 # About

-The Solo was developed to solve a need within our research project to have a serviceable field recorder for use in a remote tropical rainforest, where importing equipment and returning broken hardware for servicing is difficult and costly.
+The Solo was developed as a serviceable field recorder for use in a remote tropical rainforest, where importing commercial equipment and returning broken hardware for servicing is difficult and costly.

 Additionally, it was important that the device was: